fireshark519/professional-growth-portfolio/projects.md

 Technologies: VB.NET, C#, SQL
 Outcome: Automated manual reporting processes, improving speed and accuracy of internal performance tracking.
 **Spiritual Reflection:** I viewed this work as service—designing systems to make life easier for coworkers and empowering others through efficiency.

+# Week 6 – Final Professional Reflection & Growth Plan

+## Alignment with Initial Goals:
+- SMART Goals 1–3 have been met:
+  - Added faith-based project reflections
+  - Incorporated security/ethics analysis in real work scenario
+  - Logged certification study time (AZ-304) and used it to drive technical documentation

+## Reflection:
+This portfolio is more than a summary of work—it's a tool of accountability.
+I’ve been stretched technically, spiritually, and emotionally through deadlines and deep reflection.
+I’ve gained confidence in leading ethically and trusting the Lord with uncertainty.

+## Professional Development Plan:
+- Continue AZ-304 exam preparation and sit for the exam within 2 months
+- Refactor internal tools (e.g., password generator) and share on GitHub
+- Volunteer to mentor junior IT colleagues and contribute to open-source church tech where possible
+- Update portfolio quarterly with new experiences and spiritual insights